 This annual tradition has been taking place in New York City for over 130 years, and while some things have changed, some traditions remain steadfast.

-For instance, although the Easter Parade in 1900 didn't have any floats or marching bands, the tradition of dressing up for the event started back in the 1880s when women would wear their finest hats and dresses and decorate the churches with flowers to celebrate the day.
+Although the Easter Parade in 1900 didn't have any floats or marching bands, the tradition of dressing up for the event started back in the 1880s when women would wear their finest hats and dresses and decorate the churches with flowers to celebrate the day.

 From the 1880s through the 1950s, the New York City Easter Parade was one of the largest cultural expressions in America to celebrate the holiday and a spectacle of fashion and religious observance of the time.
 However, as the years went on, the Easter Parade became less about religion and more about extravagance and American prosperity.